What Is Obesity?

-- eating a poor diet of foods high in fat and calories
+- eating a poor diet of foods high in fats and calories

 - having a sedentary (inactive) lifestyle

-- not sleeping enough, which can lead to hormonal changes that make you feel more hungry or crave certain high-calorie foods
+- not sleeping enough, which can lead to hormonal changes that make you feel more hungry and crave certain high-calorie foods

 - genetics, which can affect how your body processes food into energy and how fat is stored

-- growing older, which can lead to less muscle mass and a lower metabolism, making it easier to gain weight
+- growing older, which can lead to less muscle mass and a slower metabolic rate, making it easier to gain weight

 - pregnancy (weight gained during pregnancy can be difficult to lose and may eventually lead to obesity)